-Following the shift toward higher-definition video in television and streaming services, Teledyne LeCroy announced its acquisition of Quantum Data, a test equipment firm that develops signal generators, protocol analyzers, and other tools for testing digital video.
-The terms of the deal were not disclosed.
+Following the shift toward higher-definition video in television and streaming services, Teledyne LeCroy recently agreed to acquire Quantum Data, a test equipment company that develops signal generators, protocol analyzers, and other tools for testing digital video.

 With the acquisition, Teledyne LeCroy acquired protocol analysis tools for two of the most widespread digital video standards: HDMI and SDI.
 HDMI is installed in a wide range of televisions and other consumer products, while SDI transmits unencrypted data from professional broadcast equipment used in television stations.

 “These standards are key to emerging capabilities in consumer electronics, professional video, and studio [and] video broadcast applications,” Tom Reslewic, chief executive of Teledyne LeCroy, said in a statement.
 “We anticipate a growing need for protocol test tools among designers in these markets.”